nasa/astrobee/scripts/docker/readme.md

 To build the docker images, run:

     ./build.sh
-The option --bionic is used for ubuntu 18 docker images, and --focal is used for ubuntu 20 docker images.
+The build script will automatically detect the current Ubuntu OS version and define the docker files variables `UBUNTU_VERSION`, `ROS_VERSION`, and `PYTHON`.
+If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.

 ## Run the container

 To run the docker container:

     ./run.sh
-The option --bionic is used for ubuntu 18 docker images, and --focal is used for ubuntu 20 docker images.
+It will automatically detect the current Ubuntu OS version.
+If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.

 To open another terminal inside the docker container: